Room of Screens

 “He was watching us.
 Those men saw what we did.”

 “Of course he saw.
 They’ve been watching us this whole time.”
 Blondie smiled.
 The woman in the coat had been telling the truth.
-He said he’d only let Blondie in on the secret, but the boy had been suspicious.
+She said he’d only let Blondie in on the secret, but the boy had been suspicious.
 Why run an experiment in which only one of the participants knew anything useful?
-But then, the woman in the coat had told him,
+But then, the woman in the coat had told him:

 “They’re the control group.
 You’re the free radical.”

 He’d liked that.
 Here, in the environment, he’d played up his role.
 There would be juvenile detention, no jail time.
-The woman in the coat had told him he was protected him from the consequences of any actions performed during the test, as it was expected that subjects would be under intense stress and couldn’t be held responsible.
+The woman in the coat told him he was protected from the consequences of any of his actions during the test, as it was expected that subjects would be under intense stress and couldn’t be held responsible.